ORMAPtools/ormaptools.github.io/index.md

 ## Tools for cartographers

 **Software version requirements:**
-The tools here are designed and tested with **ArcGIS Pro 2.8**.
+The tools here are designed and tested with **ArcGIS Pro 2.9.4**.
+They might still work with **ArcGIS Pro 2.8.x** but we're not testing there.
-Some counties are already moving to **ArcGIS Pro 2.9** Everything is intended to work with Parcel Fabric, either in a FileGeodatabase or Enterprise.
+Everything is intended to work with Parcel Fabric, either in a FileGeodatabase or Enterprise.
-If you are using Enterprise make sure it's the version that matches the version of ArcGIS Pro you are using; Pro 2.8 requires Enterprise 10.8 and Pro 2.9 requires Enterprise 10.9.
+If you are using Enterprise make sure it's the version that matches the version of ArcGIS Pro you are using; Pro 2.9 requires Enterprise 10.9 and Pro 2.8 requires Enterprise 10.8.

+(ArcGIS 3.0.2 is indeed available and requires Enterprise 11 but we're not ready to go there yet.)

 ### Downloads